DoubleCouponDay/Chunkus/README.md

 ### Chunk Size
 Chunk size is amount of width and height in the algorithm's smallest image unit.
 An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).

-### Threshold
+### Thresholds
-Threshold is a float between 0 and 441.67.
-This is the magnitude of the difference between colours with 3 components (RGB).
-You can use the pythagorean theorem in 3 dimensions to calculate this by:
+Thresholds is a float between 0 and 441.
+It is the number of threshold layers to be taking from an exponential curve. one threshold layer is the magnitude of the difference between colours with 3 components (RGB). you can use the pythagorean theorem in 3 dimensions to calculate this by:

     mag3 = sqrt(255^2 * 3)

-- The threshold determines how easily another colour is considered a separate shape
+- A threshold determines how easily another colour is considered a separate shape
 - A Threshold of 0 means any color that is not EXACTLY the same will be considered separate
 - A threshold of 441.67 means the only color values considered different are rgb(0,0,0) and rgb(255,255,255) (white and black)